I was the lay chair of the Half Moon Theatre Company in Stepney in the mid-1970s when its growing popularity meant larger premises were needed.

 The next production, The Good Woman of Wapping, another reworking of a Brecht classic, was an attempt by the Half Moon to identify itself with the local scene.
 Its ‘adult’ pantomimes were also proving very popular and many of the regular performers would go on to become familiar names of stage and screen including Alan Ford, Anthony Sher, Colm Meaney, Ken Morley, Maggie Steed, Phillip McGough and Rynagh O’Grady.

-Its new director Pam Brighton moved into the Stephen and Matilda Tenants’ Co-op close to Tower Bridge, with her son Boris.
+Its new director Pam Brighton moved into the Stephen and Matilda Tenants’ Co-op beside the St Katharine Dock, with her son Boris.
 She wanted Wilton’s to become ”The largest socialist theatre in Europe”.

 An initial target of £168,000 would make the auditorium habitable, and renovate the Old Mahogany Bar.
 John Wilton had built his Music Hall in 1858 as an extension to the function room of the adjacent Prince of Denmark Tavern.
 The pub’s mahogany furniture had earned it that nickname among the regulars, and the Half Moon hoped to regenerate its popularity.

 Arbel Jones, who was leading the theatre’s efforts, told the Hackney Gazette they were confident of finding the money not only to reopen the theatre but to revitalise the surrounding area. (‘Music Hall coming back in Stepney and Hoxton’, HG, 27 Feb 1976)

 “Eventually we would like to see the site developing into a community arts complex, with a bookshop, a printing press, a pub, a cafe, a day nursery and a variety of workshops,” she said, admitting that might take ten years, but work on the theatre itself could be completed in six, at a cost of more than £400,000.
 Meanwhile the plan was to have the place ready for performances within 18 months.